Bachelor of Fine Arts

 Portfolio of work

-The portfolio must include 12 examples of work from NCEA (or equivalent) practical arts subjects.
+Your application should include a portfolio of 12 image-based examples of your artwork.
 The format should be in colour and can be submitted in an A4 or A3 folder or as a single file PDF either on a USB drive, attached to an email, or shared via a reputable file sharing service (eg, weTransfer or Dropbox).

 This is your opportunity to demonstrate: